CAMPING ON ST KILDA

 Pets: Pets are strictly prohibited due to fragile ecosystem on the island.
 If you require kennels for your pets, see Trip Info for more details.

 Camping equipment: You are responsible for providing your own camping equipment, and any cooking equipment.
-If you prefer an arrangement where we provide all the camping equipment please see the Trip Info.
+If you prefer an arrangement where we provide all the camping equipment please get in contact to arrange hire of equipment at £40pp.

 Access: To download the NTS St Kilda Guide to Access and Camping Information see Downloads.